 Paola Aguirre is an architectural and urban designer, educator and founder of Borderless Studio, Chicago-based collaborative and interdisciplinary design consultancy.
 Her professional experience includes working with government, universities and architecture/urban design offices in Mexico and the United States.
 Paola’s transnational background and strong collaborative approach focuses her research and design practice on inter-disciplinary exchange, urban systems integration and participatory processes.

 Sasha Neha Ahuja is a community organizer and advocate from New York City.
-She has organized at the intersections of migration and labor for almost a decade.
-Sasha currently serves as Deputy Director of the Policy & Innovation Division, within the Speaker’s Office, at the New York City Council.
+She has organized at the intersections of migration and labor for over a decade.
+Sasha is a consultant with August Public Inc. and most recently served within the Speaker’s Office, at the New York City Council.